particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

 {{note op="start" type="gen3"}}
-On Gen 3 devices (Argon, Boron, B Series SoM, Tracker SoM, and E404X) the EEPROM emulation is stored as a file on the flash file system.
+On Gen 3 devices (Argon, Boron, B-Series SoM, Tracker SoM, and E404X) the EEPROM emulation is stored as a file on the flash file system.
 Since the data is spread across a large number of flash sectors, flash erase-write cycle limits should not be an issue in general.
 {{note op="end"}}